 NADIA SAMDANI | CO-FOUNDER AND President

 Nadia Samdani is the Co-Founder and President of the Samdani Art Foundation and Director of the Dhaka Art Summit.
 In 2011, with husband Rajeeb Samdani, she established the Samdani Art Foundation to support the work of Bangladesh and South Asia’s contemporary artists and architects and to increase their international exposure.
-As part of this initiative, she founded the Dhaka Art Summit, which has since completed three successful editions in 2012, 2014 and 2016 under her leadership.
-Nadia is a member of Tate’s South Asia Acquisitions Committee, Tate's International Council, Art Dubai’s Advisory Council, Alserkal Avenue’s Programming Committee, and is part of Parasol Unit’s International Committee.
-Most recently she has been named as one of the founding members of Harvard University’s, South Asia Institute’s Arts Advisory Council.
-In 2017, with her husband Rajeeb, she was the first South Asian arts patron to receive the prestigious Montblanc de la Culture Arts Patronage Award 2017.
+As part of this initiative, she founded the Dhaka Art Summit, which has since completed four successful editions, between 2012 and 2018, under her leadership.
+Nadia is a member of Tate’s South Asia Acquisitions Committee, Tate's International Council, Art Dubai’s Advisory Council, Alserkal Avenue’s Programming Committee, Parasol Unit’s International Committee and one of the founding members of The Harvard University Lakshmi Mittal South Asia Institute’s Arts Advisory Council.
+In 2017, with her husband Rajeeb, she was the first South Asian arts patron to receive the prestigious Montblanc de la Culture Arts Patronage Award.

 A second-generation collector, Nadia began her own collection at the age of 22.
 She collects both Bangladeshi and international art, reflecting her experience as both a proud Bangladeshi and a global citizen.
 She has written about collecting for Art Asia Pacific and Live Mint, and has been a guest speaker at art fairs and institutions including University of California, Berkeley and Royal Ontario Museum, Toronto.
 Works from the Samdanis’ collection have been lent to institutions and festivals including: Tate, London (2019); Metropolitan Museum of Art, New York (2019); Para Site, Hong Kong (2018); Museum of Modern Art, Warsaw (2018); documenta14, Kassel and Athens, (2017); Shanghai Biennale (2017); Office for Contemporary Art Norway, Olso (2016); Centre Pompidou, Paris (2015); Kunstsammlung Nordrhein, Düsseldorf (2015); Gwangju Biennale (2014); and Kochi-Muziris Biennale (2014).